AMJ-dev/Tahoe_update/specials/INSTALL_UBUNTU.rst

 The following instructions are for installing tahoe on Ubuntu 20.04:

-1.Install Python 2
+1. Install Python 2
 'sudo apt install python'

-2.Once the installation completes, you can check the Python 2, and python 3 version using the “–version” command.
+2. Once the installation completes, you can check the Python 2, and python 3 version using the “–version” command.

 'python2 --version'
 'python3 --version'

-3.Check all the available Python versions in your system.
+3. Check all the available Python versions in your system.

 'ls /usr/bin/python'

-4.Check whether there are any Python-alternatives configured.
+4. Check whether there are any Python-alternatives configured.

 'sudo update-alternatives --list python'

-5.Configure two Python alternatives.
+5. Configure two Python alternatives.
 From the Step above, depending on the version of python in your system we will set our priority.

 'sudo update-alternatives --install /usr/bin/python python /usr/bin/python2 1'
 'sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 2'

-6.Confirm if the Python alternatives are set and whether they are in use.
+6. Confirm if the Python alternatives are set and whether they are in use.

 'sudo update-alternatives --config python'

-7.Check the Python version currently running on the system.(it should show Python 2)
+7. Check the Python version currently running on the system.(it should show Python 2)

 'python --version'

-8.Install everything needed to run Tahoe.
+8. Install everything needed to run Tahoe.
 On a modern Debian/Ubuntu-derived distribution, this command will get you everything you need:

 'apt-get install build-essential python-dev libffi-dev libssl-dev libyaml-dev virtualenv'

-9.Confirm Pip works.
+9. Confirm Pip works.
 Many Python installations already include pip, but in case yours does not, get pip for python 2 with: 'curl https://bootstrap.pypa.io/pip/2.7/get-pip.py -o get-pip.py' and run 'python get-pip.py'.

 'pip --version'

-10.Confirm if Virtualenv works.
+10. Confirm if Virtualenv works.
 If you do not have an OS-provided copy of virtualenv, install it with the instructions from the virtualenv documentation:

 'virtualenv --version'

-11.Install the Latest Tahoe-LAFS Release
+11. Install the Latest Tahoe-LAFS Release
 We recommend creating a fresh virtualenv for your Tahoe-LAFS install, to isolate it from any python packages that are already installed (and to isolate the rest of your system from Tahoe’s dependencies).

 This example uses a virtualenv named venv, but you can call it anything you like.
 Many people prefer to keep all their virtualenvs in one place, like ~/.local/venvs/ or ~/venvs/.